verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/font-attr.md

 Description

-The unit of `lineSpaceValue` value.
+The unit of `lineSpacingValue` value.

 </div>